geodaftw/EZ-CNC/UPDATE.md

 * COMPLETE: Server IP is based on system its run from when running commandServer.sh (Obviously)
 * TODO: More custom variables for portability??
 * COMPLETE: Add logging capabilities of output (./Logs/<date-log.txt) - pulled from server.py
-* TODO: Better HTTPS certificate
+* COMPLETE: Better HTTPS certificate - Added to the config.py
-* TODO: Limit webserver accessibility to only cc.js (right now, entire directory is accessible)
+* COMPLETE: Limit webserver accessibility to only cc.js (right now, entire directory is accessible) - created WebOnly directory that is only directory being served
-* TODO: Mask server to look "legit" and have cc.js hidden more (so you go to web server and it's an ecommerce site, but if you go to ../../../../cc.js .. you find the cnc command
+* COMPLETE: Mask server to look "legit" and have cc.js hidden more (so you go to web server and it's an ecommerce site, but if you go to ../../../../cc.js .. you find the cnc command - this is in WebOnly now
 * TODO: Currently living out of /Files/ and /WebOnly/ for file upload.
 Incorporate full path for uploads to victim?

 ## AGENT